dharple/bin/README.md

 `check-php-files` - Runs a lint checker on all .php files, recursively.

 `find-dos-line-endings` - Seeks out files with DOS (CRLF) line-endings.
+Only reviews files with specific extensions.

 `generate-php-password` - Runs diceware and then generates a hashed password as a result.